John Friedman Alice Kimm Architects

-Set amongst the mostly traditional homes north of Montana Avenue in Santa Monica, this house privileges space, light, and form over adherence to neighborhood conventions.
-It also reflects the aesthetic and cultural preferences of its owners, a first-generation Moroccan husband and Brazilian wife with two young children.
+Set amongst mostly traditional homes in northern Santa Monica, this house privileges space, light, and form over adherence to neighborhood conventions.
+It also reflects the aesthetic and cultural preferences of its owners, a Brazilian woman and first-generation Moroccan man with two young children.

-From the street, there is no visible “front door;” one finds instead a large window set 5 feet above grade (a play on the traditional “picture window”), an orange garage door, and a hot pink gate that leads through a landscaped side courtyard to the main entrance.
-The front gate and entrance courtyard are a typical feature of North African and Brazilian homes, providing an outdoor greeting area, a spatial transition from public to private, and an extra level of security.
+From the street, there is no visible “front door;” one finds instead a large, high window (a play on the traditional “picture window” that is found next door), an orange garage door, and a pink gate leading to the entrance.
+The front gate and entrance courtyard are a typical feature of North African and Brazilian homes, providing an outdoor greeting area, a transition from public to private, and extra security.

 At the entrance, a separate formal living room welcomes less familiar guests.
-The dining and family rooms are situated more deeply inside the house and reserved for close friends and family.
-Both inside and outside, fluid forms and curves, activated by natural light, reference organic forms commonly found in Brazil.
-However, whereas the front of the house is defined by more regulated, two-dimensionally curved volumes that are abstract in expression, their pent-up energy explodes in an exuberant composition of three-dimensional curved volumes at the rear, expressing the vibrant multiculturalism at play here.
+The dining and family rooms are situated more deeply inside the house and welcomes close friends and family.
+Both inside and outside, fluid volumes and curves activated by natural light reference organic forms commonly found in Brazil.
+However, whereas the front of the house is defined by more abstract, two-dimensional curves, at the rear, their controlled energy explodes in an exuberant composition of three-dimensional curved volumes that expresses the vibrant multiculturalism at play here.